 Okay go ahead and click the image to grab your copy of the free PDF of this exercise moving through all 12 keys in the circle in 5ths.
 That way you can not only play the idea, you can also follow along my analysis of the liquid harmony example and jot down any notes on the paper that you want to use to help you wrap your mind, your ears, your eyes, and your fingers around.

 The riff itself is simply two measures long.
 It's one measure of a dominant chord followed by one measure of a major tonic chord.
 The first thing worth noticing is that it doesn't start on G7 or even G7b9.
 It starts on a G7sus chord.
 This is a dominant chord with a raised 3rd.
 Instead of G-B-D-F, it's actually G-C-D-F.

-For those of you already in The Melodic Triads Study Group, you might want to make note that I would think of that chord as our sus13 tonality.
+For those of you already working n The Melodic Triads Approach, you might want to make note that I would think of that chord as our sus13 tonality.
 I would treat it as a C major triad over a G7sus shell voicing.
 But that's a different conversation.

 What IS worth noting right now is that we can create a little bit of extra movement simply by starting on a G7sus chord and "resolving" it down to a more basic G7 chord.
 Not everything that sounds complicated and advanced needs to be theoretically complex or overly-intellectualized.
 This movement from sus -> major is hundreds of years old.
 You can simply play a chord grip voicing for G7sus and then resolve to a chord grip voicing for G7, and that will create a little bit more movement within the V7 chord if that's all that's written in the real book.
 However you'll notice I'm using a little bit more movement than just that.